leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 Colony is an exciting project promising to deliver solutions for digital companies with a great range of solutions and a plentiful of smart contracts.

-For us, maintaining reputation was the most important aspect.
+Next to distributing and managing money, LeapDAO keeps track of reputation as the important measurement within the organisation.
 [Colony reputation](https://blog.colony.io/the-colony-reputation-system-5616293c3949/) is a way to keep track of merit, how much an individual has contributed to the success of an organization by clear metrics.
 Reputation is added by serving a role or contributing in the form of working on a bounty and slowly decays over time.
 Since colony has switched to the mainnet we deployed [our own implementation](https://github.com/leapdao/leap-contracts/blob/master/contracts/misc/IColony.sol).

 To use the colony-task feature we created a [bounty payout contract](https://github.com/leapdao/leap-contracts/blob/master/contracts/misc/BountyPayout.sol) utilizing Colony payment.
-As a user interface we [forked](https://github.com/leapdao/MultiSigWallet) the Gnosis multi-sig.
+As a user interface LeapDAO [forked](https://github.com/leapdao/MultiSigWallet) the Gnosis multi-sig.
 The funds of every circle are managed by a separate Escrow council.

 Deployed at [wallet.leapdao.org](https://wallet.leapdao.org/) this allows every circle to easily reward and payout contributors.
 The workflow goes as following: